 If this is your first time here please note: For submissions please use our Submission Form.
 We only review material through it.
 Do not email us images.

 Welcome to Retro Lovely Magazine.
 Our 2.1 Million fans on Social Media place us as one of the most popular print pinup magazines in the world. #2 to be exact.

-Begun in 2010 our last issue released was in 2013.
+Begun in 2010 our last mass produced issue was released was in 2013.
 In those 3 years we published 22 issues and distributed nearly 100,000 physical print copies to fans via our online store and in brick and mortar stores all over the world.
 (We shipped quite a lot to Australia).
-While we have been in hiatus we are now about to relaunch.

 Where we originally published our issues using traditional offset printing with each issue numbering in the thousands we are now entering a new era where we will employ digital presses for our print copies along with online digital versions being available.

 March 23, 2010.
 Retro Lovely No.1 arrived on our door.
 A few short days later it had a world debut at Viva Las Vegas.
 The groundswell was immediate and beyond our expectations.
 We ourselves heralded it as groundbreaking and we were right.
 For the following 3 years we released over 22 issues, Each and every one of them was mass produced.
 We only ever printed on offset presses with high quality glossy paper.
 Each issue numbered in the thousands.
 Through issue N0.10 we sent promotional copies, free of charge to everyone featured in an issue.
 THOUSANDS of such copies were mailed out.
 Thousands more were provided to contributors at wholesale and they in turn were afforded the opportunity to make money on their art.
 Many did.
 By our estimations Retro Lovely assisted those in the issues realize nearly $125,000 dollars in profit.
 No other pinup magazine on planet earth can make this claim.